kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 differs in the following ways.

 - Create self-sufficient edge clusters.
-- Re-nature objects that edge-mc forcibly denatures at the center.
+- Re-nature objects that KubeStellar forcibly denatures at the center.
 - Return reported state from associated objects.
 - Does not access the SyncTarget object.